-The mission of STRAPS is to organize, promote, administer and conduct a variety of adaptive and Paralympic sports for wounded service members and veterans as well as other adults and youth.
-STRAPS organizes, hosts, and conducts regional and national clinics and tournaments for adaptive and Paralympic style sports.
+STRAPS mission is to organize, promote, administer and conduct a variety of adaptive and Paralympic-style sports for wounded service members and veterans as well as other adults and youth.
 STRAPS athletes strive to become role models and mentors to others with disabilities as they promote character development through sports.

 Interested in joining our program or becoming a volunteer?

 - Adaptive Crossfit

 - BocciaSimilar to Bocce, Boccia is a Paralympic sport played on a flat, smooth surface.
 Each match consists of four ends.
 Player(s) get a chance to throw six balls of their color per end.
 Objective is for the team to get their six balls closer to the white jack and whichever consecutive color balls are the closest will be awarded points for that end.
 The winner of the match is that who scores the most consecutive within all four ends.
 Athletes consist of those with severe and profound locomotor disabilities.
 Youth and Adults Boccia is played in the event center at Morgan’s Wonderland Season: October – July